 ButtonFacade - Makes buttons pretty.

-Recount - To the left of my raid frames.
+Recount - Replaced by Skada; located to the left of my raid frames.

 Embedded oUF - Background stuff that makes LUI work.

-2) Deadly Boss Mods - (Not shown in the breakdown, see other screenshots for position/texture) Your standard boss mod.
+1) Deadly Boss Mods - (Not shown in the breakdown, see other screenshots for position/texture) Your standard boss mod.
 I personally prefer DBM over BigWigs, but this is preference simply because I've been using DBM since I started raiding all of those many years ago.

-3) MikScrollingBattleText - This addon creates a lot of text on a screen that may or may not be actually useful to you unless you use Fraps and watch the numbers roll in.
+2) MikScrollingBattleText - This addon creates a lot of text on a screen that may or may not be actually useful to you unless you use Fraps/OBS and watch the numbers roll in.
 I like to use this spam as quick references.
 I'm constantly filtering/tweaking/readjusting the position of MSBT to try and get the most out of all the information it provides.
 Currently I only display misses, parries, dodges, and crits.
 Everything is kept relatively faded out and static to minimize useless noise, while still giving me the information I prefer to see.

 3) NugComboBar - A great addon to help any class that has a combo point or stacking combo point system, which is to say nearly everyone.
-It tracks Maelstrom procs, feral combo points, rogue combo points, hunter pet focus, holy power, Soul Shards, Shadow Orbs, as well as quite a few other abilities that seem to be escaping me at the moment.
+It tracks Maelstrom procs, feral combo points, rogue combo points, hunter pet focus, Holy Power, Soul Shards, Shadow Orbs, as well as quite a few other abilities that seem to be escaping me at the moment.
 In the screenshots above, the purple orbs are my stacks of Maelstrom Weapon.

-4) TotemTimers - This addon offers up a lot of different tracking for shaman, but I really only use it for its namesake: totem timers.
-I like that it shows me that I do in fact have a totem active, how long the totem has left and when it'll be up again, even though the latter is duplicate information for me.
+4) TotemTimers - This addon offers up a lot of different tracking options for shaman, but I really only use it for its namesake: totem timers.
+I like that it shows me that I do in fact have a totem active, how long the totem has left and when it'll be available again, even though the latter is duplicate information for me.

-In this shot you can see where my various bars lay with Bartender.
-The box on the right-ish side of the screen is where my Naga mouse bindings hang out, which has been made to be fade out at all times and invisible/click through during combat.
+Bartender - The box on the right-ish side of the screen is where my Logitech G600 mouse bindings hang out, which has been made to be fade out at all times and invisible/click through during combat.
 You can easily see where both my right and left hide-away bars are located.
 My extra-almost-never-used-buttons, extra mounts, and professions clusters all hide until I mouse over them to help clear up screen space.
 Bartender pretty much makes my life as an engineering shaman tolerable.
 So many damn buttons...

 Addons you may or may not notice.